 Recommended reading: The Secret to all my Success

-I am thrilled to now say that I have lived and worked for more than two years in Germany and have been having a great time while I am at it.
-A lot of people have started to now ask “Judson, what tips do you have for now to find work in Germany as an immigrant?”
-So I thought it was about time that I write down my observations and thoughts about how you too can make a successful move to Europe.
-Moreover, I think that this advice is relevant regardless of where you are from and to what country you would like to move to.
+I have now been working for more than four years in Germany.
+A lot of people have started to now ask, “Judson, what tips do you have for now to find work in Germany as an immigrant?”
+So I thought it was about time that I write down my observations about how you, too, can make a successful move to Europe.
+Moreover, I believe that this advice is relevant regardless of where you are from and to what country you would like to move.

 There are smart and talented people with relevant job experience all over the world.
-So why would a company hire you and take on the headache of immigration visa sponsorship when they could just hire someone down the street?
-After all, the root of many immigration laws is designed to protect citizens’ ability to work and to have preference over anyone else.
-A company with a job opening has to prove first that no available applicant in the country can do the job to which you are applying, and therefore they are considering a foreign applicant.
+Why would a company hire you and take on the headache of immigration visa sponsorship when they could just hire someone from down the street?
+After all, the root of many immigration laws is designed to protect citizens’ opportunities to work and to have preference over anyone else.
+A company with a job opening has first to prove that no available applicant in the country can do the job to which you are applying, and therefore they are considering a foreign applicant.

 You may very well qualify under point 1 or 2 of this list, but that will apply to a smaller number of people.
 If 1 and 2 apply to you, then you probably also don’t need to be reading this article (not that it hurts!) because you already have a fast and direct path into your dream job abroad.
-Point 3 was how I made my current move to Germany, thusly, I argue that your greatest asset is native language and market knowledge.
+Point 3 was how I made my current move to Germany.
+Thus, I argue that your greatest asset is your native language and market knowledge of your home country.

-This is the key part.
-Actually, this insight, which I only recently became conscious of, is probably the single most important part of finding a job abroad, and it is very simple.
-You should be looking for companies which meet these two criteria:
+This is the critical part.
+This insight, which I only recently became conscious of, is probably the single most crucial part of finding a job abroad, and it is very simple.
+You should be looking for companies that meet these two criteria:

-It’s that simple!
+It’s that simple.
 But let me explain the logic here.
-Let’s say you are American and you want to work in Germany (trying to be consistent with my examples here…).
+Let’s say you are American, and you want to work in Germany.
 American companies with offices in Germany (think: Facebook, Google, Amazon, IBM, Nike, Ford) built those offices because they needed local market knowledge in Germany.
 They already have plenty of American-based resources.
-So working for one of these companies in Germany might be quite difficult.
+So working for one of these companies in Germany might be more tricky.

 Pro Tip: do a job search on LinkedIn for the keyword “English” and then add filters for “location = Germany” and “job type = full-time.”
 The results will be available jobs that require English in Germany!
 Note that some of them will say, “requires excellent English and German,” but a lot will just mention English.
 This is your target list of companies.

-You may or may not find that the career path you are currently on or would like to be on, falls inside of the permitters of what you are likely to get a visa for.
+You may or may not find that the career path you are currently on or would like to be on, falls inside the permitters of what you are likely to get a visa for.
 Just the same, there are ways to leverage your experience, whatever it is, to land you a first job abroad.
-Since we are talking about companies with international reach, they are going to have a number of departments which require the market knowledge and language skills which only a native can deliver on.
+Since we are talking about companies with international reach, they are going to have several departments requiring the market knowledge and language skills to which only a native can deliver.
 Here are a few examples:

-If none of that sounds like a longterm passion for you, ask yourself, “would an international experience in one of these fields serve me well later in my career for what I really want to do?”
+If none of that sounds like a longterm passion for you, ask yourself, “would an international experience in one of these fields serve me well later in my career for what I want to do?”
 If so, then why not give it a try?
-Not only might you find your way into that coveted visa, but you also will gain valuable experience while getting your foot in the door.
+You might find your way into that coveted visa, and you will gain valuable experience while getting your foot in the door.
 This is just the beginning.

 Recommended Reading: High-tech Tips for any Resume

 Me either!
-But the fact is, getting a visa is really hard.
-Once you have a visa, are in the country, are at the company, then life gets a lot easier.
+But the fact is, getting a visa is hard.
+Once you have a visa, reside in the country, and are at the company, life gets a lot easier.
 In a lot of circumstances, you can change roles internally at the company (which is what I did at trivago).
-My first job was as a North American spokesperson for trivago’s B2B products.
-I had native English and despite having no industry knowledge, I had market expertise because I know how to speak with and present to Americans.
+My first job was as the North American spokesperson for trivago’s B2B products.
+I had native English, and despite having no industry knowledge, I had market expertise because I know how to speak with and present to Americans.

-Who you know can still play a big role here.
-Reach out to your network and figure out who works for a company based abroad, knows someone who does, or who might get you an introduction.
+Who you know can play a significant role here.
+Reach out to your network, figure out who works for a company based abroad or knows someone who does, and ask for an introduction.

-Google phrases similar to “English speaking jobs in __” and “English speaking companies in __” to find articles which cover this topic.
+Google phrases similar to “English speaking jobs in __” and “English speaking companies in __” to find articles that cover this topic.